adityaswami93/homly/README.md

 # Homly

+## Development process

+Features are tracked and documented under `documents/`.
+Each feature has:
+- `implementation.md` — the Claude Code prompt and technical decisions
+- `release.md` — what was built, files changed, migrations, known issues

+See [documents/README.md](documents/README.md) for the full index.

+---

 WhatsApp-based household expense tracker.
 Your helper sends receipt photos to a WhatsApp group → automatic OCR → weekly dashboard with category breakdown and reimbursement total.

 ## How it works